Call Us Today

 If we determine that you need your wisdom teeth removed at The Grove City Center for Dentistry, Dr. Simone or Dr. Lowe may refer you to an oral and maxillofacial surgeon for the procedure, depending on your x-ray results, positioning of your wisdom teeth and other factors.
 We promise to consult with you about the best treatment options for you.
 You can rest assured that we will recommend an expert surgeon that we trust to care for you the same way we do for your wisdom teeth removal procedure.

-If you would like to learn more about tooth extractions or wisdom teeth removal at The Grove City Center for Dentistry, don’t hesitate to contact us at firstname.lastname@example.org or 614-945-4591.
+If you have additional questions about Tooth Extractions or Wisdom Teeth removal, contact us at email@example.com or (614) 875-3141.
 Feel free to use our online contact form below, or even click to schedule a consultation online.